fonsecagabriella/passcompass/README.md

 # PassCompass 🧭 ✅ / DRAFT

-## TO DO
-- Revise makefile

-## DECISIONS

-- Check imbalance of classes

 ***MLOps Project | Spotting at-risk students before grades slip, guiding learners toward success.***

 This project delivers an end-to-end, monitored pipeline (data ingest → training → deployment → drift alerts) that showcases modern **MLOps practices** and creates a tool that can be adapted by real schools with only spreadsheet-level infrastructure.